vega/altair/doc/user_guide/interactions.rst

 Scale Binding
 ^^^^^^^^^^^^^
-With interval selections, the bind property can be set to the value of :"scales":.
+With interval selections, the ``bind`` property can be set to the value of ``"scales"``.
 In these cases, the binding will automatically respond to the panning and zooming along the chart:

 .. altair-plot::

-    selection = alt.selection_interval(bind="scales")
+    selection = alt.selection_interval(bind='scales')
-    color = alt.condition(selection,
-                        alt.Color('Origin:N', legend=None),
-                        alt.value('lightgray'))

     alt.Chart(cars).mark_point().encode(
         x='Horsepower:Q',